Wizards vs. Cavaliers Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Donovan Mitchell, Kyle Kuzma and others in the Cleveland Cavaliers-Washington Wizards matchup at Rocket Mortgage Fieldhouse on Wednesday at 7:00 PM ET.
+Player prop betting options for Donovan Mitchell, Kyle Kuzma and others are available in the Cleveland Cavaliers-Washington Wizards matchup at Rocket Mortgage Fieldhouse on Friday (starting at 7:30 PM ET).

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!